anytizer/sargam-blog.lmms/README.md

 ![image](https://user-images.githubusercontent.com/5563341/212173212-d9da35c9-4f06-453a-828a-08ada9a0052d.png)

 # Melody Structure
 A user can self-define a melody combination.
-There are 10 different varieties of notation timing available.
+There are 10 different varieties of notations available.

 ![image](https://user-images.githubusercontent.com/5563341/212174928-c9c20afd-eacd-495f-8a97-1ce7ae26769f.png)

 Each letter (from A to J) corresponds to one line of lyrics through out the melody.
-You have to make a combination of these lines to create the structure for your melody.
+You have to make a combination of these lines to create the structure for your own melody.
+To ease the user, I create a random lyrics per letter once while you generate your melody.
+And, this lyrics is preseved in your work.

+If you generate ABAACB song structure there, will be repeatetions of the notations.
+Hence, if you were lucky to get more pleasing notation, you can recognize it through out rest of the the song.

 For example, the [song structure](https://en.wikipedia.org/wiki/Song_structure) ABAACB would give:
 ```